tifuun/cift/README.md

 - easy to understand code
 - `mypy --strict` has no complaints

+## Contributing

+If you'd like to contribute code, please do so by making a fork, comitting your changes, and creating a pull request.

+We have unit tests.
+Run them with `python -m unittest` from the root of the repo.

 ## Name
 - "CIFT", pronounced like "sift".
 Think of putting a CIF file into a sieve